 Our Story

-In 2016 I started looking for a farm where I could bring my dream garden to life using the philosophies of these perennial movement pioneers.
-In February 2017 we found the perfect blank canvas in Ladysmith, in the NSW Riverina.
+In 2016, I began searching for a farm where I could bring my dream garden to life, utilising the philosophies of these perennial movement pioneers.
+In February 2017, we found the perfect blank canvas in Ladysmith, in the NSW Riverina.

 As the garden took shape, we established our own nursery to supply the large volume and specific varieties of perennials needed to bring the design to life.
 Today, the garden is complete, but our passion has only grown.
 Through our nursery and design services, we want to share this truly magnificent new approach to gardening with others across the Riverina, Victoria and Australia.